 You need to ensure that the filter is well-positioned to ensure that it functions well.
 It should be installed such that water enters via the ‘in’ port and goes out through the ‘out’ port.
 You should also ensure that the ‘in’ port is closer to the water meter while the ‘out’ port is closer to the water heater.

-Once positioned well on the waterline, ensures that the filter hangs for a short while linking the two ferrules.
+Once positioned well on the waterline, it ensures that the filter hangs for a short while, linking the two ferrules.
 The compression nut should then be tightened with your hand on the fitting parts while making sure that the filters are kept straight.

 Step 5: Switch On the Water

 The next step is to switch on water using a filter handle that comes with the provided kit.
 The unique handle helps to turn on the inlet valve in various positions such as ‘off,’ filter,’ or ‘bypass.’
 Once the filter is professionally set up, ensure that the valve is in the “off” position and then back on at the shutoff valve to check for leaks.

 Next, turn it to the ‘filter’ position so that the unit starts filtering.
 If there are any leaks at the filer house or compression fittings, tighten the fittings.